 Staff were well presented and told us they wore clean uniforms daily.
 They also told us that they wore personal protective equipment when cleaning instruments and treating people who used the service.
-Staff files reflected that staff had received inoculations against Hepatitis B and received regular blood tests to check the effectiveness of that inoculation.
+The staff file we looked at reflected that they had received inoculations against Hepatitis B and received regular blood tests to check the effectiveness of that inoculation.
 People who are likely to come into contact with blood products, or are at increased risk of needle-stick injuries should receive these vaccinations to minimise risks of blood borne infections.